ISA-tools/stato-app/README.md

-# README #
+# Web Application for the STATO ontology #

-This is the initial STATO web application.
+This is the source code for the web application demonstrating the STATO ontology.
+It includes details about the ontology, its purpose, use cases and development team, as well as a set of queries that demonstrate the content of the ontology.

+The live version of this website is available at: http://stato-ontology.org/

 ### Implementation details ###